nchandhi/ncbyctestrepo/Deployment/AIStudioDeployment.md

     ![Select Runtime](/Deployment/images/aiStudio/SelectRunTime.png)

 6. Click on `Deploy` button once it is enabled.
-Enter `draftsinference` as the Endpoint Name.
+Enter a unique name for Endpoint Name field.
+    >IMPORTANT: This name has to be unique across all endpoints in your Azure subscription.

     You can leave the Deployment name, Virtual machine type, and Instace count as populated and click on `Review + Create`.
 Optionally you can choose a different VM type/size and increase/decrease the Instance count as needed.
 Then review details and click on `Create` in the next screen.

     ![Deploy Draft Flow](/Deployment/images/aiStudio/DeployDraftFlow.png)